Garad Hirabu Goita Tedros Al Somali

 Goita Hirabu Goita Ali, widely known as Garad Hirabu, was a Somali military commander and general that served the Adal Sultanate.
-He held a distinguished position as one of the preeminent generals within the historical tapestry of the Adal Sultanate.
-Renowned as the commanding figure of the Somali forces, he steered one of the three pivotal fronts during the ambitious campaign for the conquest of Abyssinia.
-Notably, he shared a familial bond as the cousin of Imam Ahmed, assuming the role of his trusted confidant.
+He held a significant position as one of the more notable generals within the historical tapestry of the Adal Sultanate.
+Acting as the commander of the Somali forces, he steered one of the three fronts during the ambitious conquest of Abyssinia.
+He was also a cousin of Imam Ahmed, who he was a close confidant of.

-His significance in the conquest extended to securing a paramount role, and achieving triumph in the subjugation of the provinces of Wollo and Bale, a feat meticulously chronicled within the pages of the venerable tome by Shihab al-Dīn Aḥmad ibn ʿAbd al-Qādir ibn Sālim ibn ʿUthmān.
-Hailing from the esteemed Marehan clan, Garad Hirabu Goita Ali played an important role in thwarting a coup orchestrated by the rival Sultan Abu Bakr.
-In a consequential turn of events, he not only successfully eliminated Abu Bakr but also avenged their close cousin Garad Abun Adashe, subsequently installing Abu Bakr's cousin Umar Din as a pliant figurehead.
-Furthermore, Garad Hirabu Goita Ali also demonstrated his strategic prowess by quashing potential insurrections from the Walashma dynasty and orchestrating the demise of another of their aspiring Sultans who attempted a coup against Ahmad ibn Ibrahim al-Ghazi.
+His significance in the conquest included both his rise to power and his subjugation of the provinces of Wollo and Bale, a feat chronicled in a work by Shihab al-Dīn Aḥmad ibn ʿAbd al-Qādir ibn Sālim ibn ʿUthmān.
+Hailing from the Marehan clan of Garad Hirabu Goita, Ali played a role in thwarting a coup orchestrated by the rival Sultan Abu Bakr.
+In a consequential turn of events, he not only eliminated Abu Bakr but also avenged their close cousin Garad Abun Adashe, subsequently installing Abu Bakr's cousin Umar Din as a figurehead.
+Garad Hirabu Goita Ali also quashed potential insurrections from the Walashma dynasty and orchestrated the demise of another of their aspiring Sultans who attempted a coup against Ahmad ibn Ibrahim al-Ghazi.

 Conquests And Background

-Born into the preeminent Marehan clan, specifically the Reer Garad sub-clan of the Rida-Amir, Garad Hirabu Goita Tedros emerged as a pivotal figure in the Abyssinian conquest.
-Holding the esteemed position of Garad within the Imam's clan, he concurrently assumed the significant mantle of Emir over the entirety of the Somali forces.
-His lineage, as the son of a Goita—a title ranking only below that of Emir and Sultan and entailing custodianship of the keys to the gates of Harar during nocturnal hours—endowed him with formidable authority.
-As the traditional leader of the Marehan, Garad Hirabu Goita Ali wielded considerable influence as a mighty commander and a staunch ally to his cousin Abun Adashe.
-Notably, he later orchestrated a retribution campaign alongside the Imam to avenge the grievances suffered by Abun Adashe.
-His upbringing in the apex of an elite military family and his association with the most influential clan fostered his evolution into one of the preeminent and commanding generals in the annals of Somali history.
-Having matured within the nexus of elite military traditions and boasting allegiance to the most potent clan, Garad Hirabu Goita ascended to the zenith of his prowess, eventually leading one of the triumvirate armies that embarked on the historic conquest of Abyssinia.
+Born into the Marehan clan, specifically the Reer Garad sub-clan of the Rida-Amir, Garad Hirabu Goita Tedros emerged as a significant figure in the Abyssinian conquest.
+Holding the position of Garad within the Imam's clan, he also assumed the mantle of Emir over the entirety of the Somali forces.
+His lineage as the son of a Goita endowed him with significant authority.
+As the traditional leader of the Marehan, Garad Hirabu Goita Ali wielded considerable influence as a commander and an ally to his cousin Abun Adashe.
+He later orchestrated a retribution campaign alongside the Imam to avenge the grievances suffered by Abun Adashe.
+Garad Hirabu Goita eventually led one of the triumvirate armies that embarked on the conquest of Abyssinia.

 He would later be made the Prince of Dawaro towards the end of the conquest.